 Telling us someone’s passed away

 The first thing you’ll need to do with the account is let us know that the account holder’s passed away.
-You can call us on 0800 056 3866 (1), get in touch with us online via our Live Chat team or write to us at: FREEPOST: EDF Energy – Plymouth.
+You can call our customer service team on 0800 056 3866 (1), get in touch with us online via our Live Chat team or write to us at: FREEPOST: EDF Energy – Plymouth.

 Information we’ll need

 Please include the following information when you contact us (or have it to hand if you call):

 Your name and contact details, including an address where we can write to you and a phone number